Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Implementation

 The inferences drawn with PMMs are valid from a statistical perspective, regardless of the locations $X_0$ that are used to implement the method.
-However the informativeness of the inference will depend upon choice of $X_0$.
-This section provides a principled approach to selecting $X_0$ based on experimental design.
+Yet, how informative the inferences are will depend upon choice of $X_0$.
+This section outlines a principled approach to selecting $X_0$ based on experimental design.